Shigeru Ban kicks off works on a wooden residential tower in Antwerp, Belgium

 The exhibition space is covered with Ban's signature Paper Partition System (PPS), a sturdy frame made of durable cardboard draped with canvases.
 These canvases depict his work in disaster areas around the world, from the Japanese log cabins of the 1990s to shelters in Rwanda to this year's shelters for Ukrainian refugees.

 The exhibit can be visited free of charge on Friday, Saturday and Sunday between noon and 6 p.m. each day.
-Group visits of 6 people or more are also possible outside opening hours, but only by appointment via [email protected].
+Group visits of 6 people or more are also possible outside opening hours, but only by appointment via info@triple-living.be.

 About Triple Living